ahmedjamil007/MIS_PROJECT/README.md

 # Project Introduction

 This is a Simplified Custom Inventory Management System (IMS) using- <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="300"></a></p>
-It's task based project meaning the software is being used this very moment while you are reading this article.
+It's task based project .
 I will try to cover all the sections of this project .

 # Approach

 This project was divided in _`5 different action`_.
-I've descriptive videos explaining the actions and giving a project over view
+I've giving  over view of every action in this project

 -   \*\*ProductData show page
 -   \*\*Signup page